TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-11-tears-distance-wandering.md

 ---
 #### Journal Entry.
 Sunday, 11 February.

 I had breakfast with David today.
 We had planned for it to be an hour long.
 We sat and talked for close to 3 hours.
-My conversations with david are always supremely interesting; we have such different yet similar views of everything.
+My conversations with David are always supremely interesting; we have such different yet similar views of everything.
 What rich exchanges we have when we meet and talk: I bring naivety to the table, and he brings the depth of his experience, and his sharp, cutting intelligence.
 I always leave our meals hopeful, thoughtful, and even more curious than when I arrive.

 David said something that really struck me to me today.
 That is generally the way our conversations go, but this was a larger than life experience for me.
 My morning started off with me running franticly to get to Babcock Hall where he was waiting for me, patiently.
 I was 15 minutes late to our meeting.
 We got into his car, and caught up on each others weeks.
 I apologized profusely, and he did not dwell on how late I had been.
 Time is incredibly important, but I am convinced there are things of greater consequence.